 There are various different false ceiling types that fit perfectly within the different settings these installations might be used for.
-Most commonly found in commercial settings, but also available for domestic properties, suspended ceilings need to be effective, acoustic, attractive, and easy to access for maintenance.
+Most commonly found in commercial workplace settings and buildings, but also available for domestic properties, suspended ceilings need to be effective, acoustic, attractive, and easy to access for maintenance.

 Here at Wessex Interiors, we are experts in the installation of suspended ceilings, so we have put together a brief guide to the main false ceiling types in our latest blog post.

 Before we dive straight into the different types of false ceiling: what is a false ceiling?
 Let’s give some background.
 For those that aren’t familiar, a false ceiling – also known as a dropped ceiling, suspended ceiling, and T-bar ceiling (among various other names) – is essentially an extra layer of ceiling that is extended from the main ceiling or roof deck.
 A false ceiling is installed below the roof slab, typically on suspended supports.
 Usually, it is provided to a building for additional temperature control, to install lights or to conceal electricity or cables.

 What are the components of a false ceiling?

 False ceilings are useful for concealing the ‘inner workings’ of a building, such as the air ventilation system and electrical equipment.
 Generally speaking, a false ceiling is constructed of ‘mains’ (long strips of metal that form the base of the grid), ‘tees’ (that connect the mains together in regimented intervals), and the tiles themselves (which are typically made from mineral fibre blends).

 The 3 main types of false ceiling: